 What is Exchange Rate Risk?

-Import and export businesses involve a large number of foreign exchange risks as the import/ export of goods and services involve transactions in different currencies and exchange of currencies at a later date and time.
-Exchange rate risk also affects international investors and institutions which make the overseas investment in international markets.
+Import and export businesses involve a large number of foreign exchange risks as the import/ export of goods and services include transactions in different currencies and exchange of currencies at a later date and time.
+Exchange rate risk also affects international investors and institutions, which make overseas investments in global markets.

 Types of Foreign Exchange Risks